pgexporter/pgexporter/doc/tutorial/03_grafana.md

 Although Prometheus provides capacity of querying and monitoring metrics, we can not customize graphs for each metric and provide a unified view.
 As a result, we use Grafana to help us manage all graphs together.

 ### Installation
-First of all, we should install Grafana in the computer you need to monitor pgmoneta metrics.
+First of all, we should install Grafana in the computer you need to monitor pgexporter metrics.
 Installation instructions for your preferred operating system is provided in the official [Grafana Installation page](https://grafana.com/docs/grafana/latest/setup-grafana/installation/):

 For example, on Fedora it is:
 ```sh